creatis-myriad/2d-personalization-generated-data/README.md

-## 2D personalization to generate infarct images
+## Population-wise personalization to generate 2D synthetic myocardial infarct images

-The Python notebook provides the generation of 2D images with infarcts with two simple models:
+The Python notebook performs the population-wise personalization of simple geometrical models of myocardial infarct, providing as output a set of 2D synthetic images whose distribution matches the distribution of real images.

+The current code is applied to the following models:
 - elliptical, represented by the intersection of one ellipse with the myocardium,
-- iterative spherical, represented by the random number of spheres intersected with the myocardium.
+- iterative spherical, represented by the union of a random number of spheres intersected with the myocardium.

-The learning process of parameters of the models is presented by the optimization algorithm CMA-ES.
+Personalization is done by a learning process that optimizes the parameters of the models, with the algorithm CMA-ES (Covariance Matrix Adaptation - Evolution Strategy).

+### Reference

-The detailed evaluation of such generations (the choice of losses, hyperparameters, initial values) was accepted for the publication in Pattern Recognition Letters.
+If you decide to re-use this code, please acknowledge the following publication, which presents the detailed evaluation of such personalization (choice of losses, hyperparameters, initial values):

+Konik A, Clarysse P, Duchateau N. Detailed evaluation of a population-wise personalization approach to generate synthetic myocardial infarct images.
+Pattern Recognition Letters 2024.
+In press.